 Moneycontain inflation calculator helps you to find the real rate of return on your investments as well as tell you your current expenses value in future time.
-Without considering inflation rate on investments you made in any financial instrument such as stocks, commodity, mutual funds, FD, RD etc., you can’t get the correct picture.
+Without considering inflation rate on investments you made in any financial instrument such as stocks, commodity such as gold silver, mutual funds, Fixed Deposits, Recurring deposits etc., you can’t get the correct picture.

 Therefore it becomes important to know the inflation adjusted rate of return, instead of doing manual calculation you can use below inflation calculator and get an estimation on how much you need to earn, save, invest for your future.